Managing Internet Threat Protection (ITP) Policies

 1.2 Select + Create Policy.

-3.3 Select which domains you want to configure as exceptions to your ITP policy by toggling on Domain Exceptions, and then entering the domain name.
-To except more than one domain, select the + beside the domain name field.
+2.3 Select which domains you want to configure as exceptions to your ITP policy by toggling on Domain Exceptions, and then entering the domain name.
+To add more exceptions, select the + beside the domain name field.

-4.2 Select which apps you want to except from this ITP policy by toggling on Application Exceptions, selecting + Select Apps, and selecting or entering the specific apps you want to except from the policy.
+3.2 Select which apps you want to add as exceptions from this ITP policy by toggling on Application Exceptions, selecting + Select Apps, and selecting or entering the specific apps you want to except from the policy.

 Step 5: Assign the ITP policy to devices in your org